sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - role (index 33): The relationship(s) between the entity, and this tag or the referenced software component.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

-  An initial set of pre-defined role index and text values are defined in {{indexed-entity-role}} that are based on the roles defined in {{SWID}}.
-These pre-defined roles are registered with IANA in the "SWID/CoSWID Entity Role Value" registry {{iana-entity-role}}, and MAY be expanded in the future.
+  An initial set of role index and text values are defined in {{indexed-entity-role}}, and are based on the roles defined in {{SWID}}.
+These pre-defined roles are registered with IANA in the "SWID/CoSWID Entity Role Value" registry {{iana-entity-role}}.
+The values in this registry will likely be expanded in the future.

   The value of a role item MUST be one of the following: